chrisgrieser/nvim-origami/README.md

 [Many formatting plugins open all your folds](https://www.reddit.com/r/neovim/comments/164gg5v/preserve_folds_when_formatting/) and unfortunately, there is nothing this plugin can do about it.
-The only two tools that are able to preserve folds are the [efm-language-server](https://github.com/mattn/efm-langserver) and [conform.nvim](https://github.com/stevearc/conform.nvim).
+The only two tools I am aware of that are able to preserve folds are the [efm-language-server](https://github.com/mattn/efm-langserver) and [conform.nvim](https://github.com/stevearc/conform.nvim).